 We should also remember President Trump’s multiple campaign promises when he was running as a candidate for president to immediately deport millions of undocumented immigrants upon taking office; President Trump did not deliver on these campaign promises upon taking office.

 Other observers have commented that President Trump’s “tweet” was more about political strategy than anti-immigration policy.
 The “tweet” came 1 day before President Trump announced his candidacy for re-election, and the rhetoric of such an expansive deportation threat is expected to mobilize his political “base” for the upcoming election.

 The above discussion suggests that it is unclear whether or not President Trump can actually deliver on his “tweet” to deport “millions of illegal aliens”.

 However, whether there is ultimately the deportation of millions or thousands or even only hundreds of undocumented immigrants, there can be no doubt that his “tweet” is symbolic of the anti-immigration environment that President Trump has created.
 As described above, besides practical limitations and poor timing, judicial opposition can be a restraint on President Trump’s anti-immigration policies.
-To take advantage of judicial opposition, immigrants need to hire skilled immigration counsel, such as the Law Offices of Kameli and Associates, which has many years of successful experience in defending the rights of immigrants.
-If you are having a problem with any anti-immigration policy of the Trump administration, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for help.
+To take advantage of judicial opposition, immigrants need to hire skilled immigration counsel, such as Kameli Law, which has many years of successful experience in defending the rights of immigrants.
+If you are having a problem with any anti-immigration policy of the Trump administration, please contact the Kameli Law, at firstname.lastname@example.org or 312-233-1000, for help.